-Payments of Interest and Sale, Exchange or other Disposition of the Bonds
+Payments of Interest and Sale, Exchange or other Disposition of the New Bonds

-If you are a United States person, the interest you receive on bonds will generally be subject to U.S. taxation and will be considered ordinary interest income on which you will be taxed at the time that such interest is accrued or received, in accordance with the method of accounting that you use for tax purposes.
+If you are a United States person, the interest you receive on new bonds (excluding amounts attributable to accrued interest from the issue date of the initial bonds, which are generally excluded from income) will generally be subject to U.S. taxation and will be considered ordinary interest income on which you will be taxed at the time that such interest is accrued or received, in accordance with the method of accounting that you use for tax purposes.
 Such income will generally constitute foreign source passive category income for purposes of the U.S. foreign tax credit rules.
-In the event the bonds are issued with more than a de minimis amount of original issue discount ("OID") for U.S. federal income tax purposes, a United States person generally will be required to include OID in income on a constant yield basis over the life of the bonds.
-The remainder of the discussion assumes that the bonds will be issued without more than a de minimis amount of OID.
+If the offering price of the new bonds (excluding amounts attributable to accrued interest from the issue date of the initial bonds) exceeds their stated principal amount, a United States person will be considered to have acquired the new bonds with bond premium equal to the amount of the excess.
+A United States person generally may elect to amortize such premium as an offset to interest income, using a constant yield method, over the remaining term of the new bonds by the amount of the premium amortized.
+If a United States person makes the election, it generally will apply to all debt obligations then owned and thereafter acquired by such person and may be revoked only with the consent of the U.S. Internal Revenue Service.

-If you are a United States person, when you sell, exchange or otherwise dispose of the bonds, you generally will recognize capital gain or loss equal to the difference between the amount you realize on the transaction and your tax basis in the bonds (except that any amount attributable to accrued and unpaid interest will be treated as a payment of interest for U.S. federal income tax purposes, which will be taxable as described above).
-Your tax basis in a bond generally will equal the cost of the bond to you.
-If you are an individual and have held the bond being sold, exchanged or otherwise disposed of for more than one year, you may be eligible for reduced rates of taxation on any capital gain realized.
+If you are a United States person, when you sell, exchange or otherwise dispose of the new bonds, you generally will recognize capital gain or loss equal to the difference between the amount you realize on the transaction and your tax basis in the new bonds (except that any amount attributable to accrued and unpaid interest will be treated as a payment of interest for U.S. federal income tax purposes, which will be taxable as described above).
+Your tax basis in a new bond generally will equal the cost of the bond to you (excluding amounts attributable to accrued interest from the issue date of the initial bonds), reduced by any amortized bond premium.
+If you are an individual and have held the new bond being sold, exchanged or otherwise disposed of for more than one year, you may be eligible for reduced rates of taxation on any capital gain realized.
 Your ability to deduct capital losses is subject to limitations.